TANofX/model-training/README.md

     3. `sudo cp librknnrt.so /usr/lib/` (only do this one time per Orange Pi)
         * `librknnrt.so` is from https://github.com/airockchip/rknn-toolkit2/blob/master/rknpu2/runtime/Linux/librknn_api/aarch64/librknnrt.so
     4. `pipenv run yolo predict model=../export-rknn/best_rknn_model source=0`
+        * Tested on an Orange Pi 5 Plus, using the Debian Bookworm image.
 8. Export to RKNN with quantization so it can run in Photonvision.
     1. Export to modified ONNX (This step relies on a fork of ultralytics, and does not have a version lock file, so this may break in the future.
 Good luck!)
         1. `pushd export-onnx`